 If comm is an intracommunicator, each process (root process included) sends the contents of its send buffer to the root process.
 The root process receives the messages and stores them in rank order.
-The outcome is as if each of the n processes in the group (including the root process) had executed a call to and the root had executed n calls to where extent(recvtype) is the type extent obtained from a call to MPI_Type_extent().
+The outcome is as if each of the n processes in the group (including the root process) had executed a call to where extent(recvtype) is the type extent obtained from a call to MPI_Type_extent().

-'''

 MPI_Send(sendbuf, sendcount, sendtype, root, ...),

-'''